PriyantNikhare/JavaMastery/README.md

 - **JUnit 5:** Testing framework for unit tests.
 - **Visual Studio Code:** Integrated development environment (IDE) for coding, with Java Extension Pack and Test Runner for Java.

-*Replace "Project_1_OTP Generator" with the actual relative path to the project folder within your repository.*

 ### Project 2: Number Guessing Game

 The Number Guessing Game is a Java-based application designed for players to guess a randomly generated number between 1 and 100.
 The game provides feedback after each guess, indicating whether the guess is too high, too low, or correct.
 It also tracks the number of attempts and offers the player an option to start a new game after guessing correctly.